Taimoor Salahuddin – The Rebellious Soul

 For someone who had a lot of resistance to opt for arts as a profession, one would presume that he would be one of the first ones to call for patronage and support of the field from all quarters.
 In this case too, he is not interested in replicating the popular stance.
 While he agrees that the government should lend its support, that should not necessarily be the only process.
 It is important for him that the artists educate people about their work and that should be an essential part of the process.
 People in general don’t have that education yet.
 Once you educate them and through that they should feel and voluntarily extend their support is what will make the difference in the long run.
 Our legends in the field and those who have established a name for themselves have done so through their hard work and at the same time educating the audiences in one way or the other.
 At the same time, supporting others within the community is equally important.
 Personally, given that for him, his art pays him, he gives back by giving work to those who he sees have the potential, helping their activation process.

-Taimoor is a picture-perfect example of what it takes to follow your passion, here’s hoping that he keeping entertaining us for a long time to come.
+Taimoor is a great example of what it takes to follow your passion, here is to hoping that he keeping entertaining us for a long time to come.
 Follow his work here!